Five Hurricanes score in double figures, Miami dominates Nova Southeastern by 55 points in exhibition game

 “We had no idea what the freshmen were going to do with the uniform on,” said Meier, who is in her 13th year as the UM coach.
 “I think I’ll sleep a little bit better tonight.
 I think the best thing they did was share the ball.”

 With the Hurricanes’ regular season opener right around the corner, Miami still has to make final tweaks before facing off against crosstown foe FIU at 6 p.m.
 Nov.
-10.
+10 at the Watsco Center.

 “You can’t relax and say we’re great right now,” Meier said.
 “We still didn’t do a ton of scoring in the half court.
 With the pace of play our young guards are playing with, we might not run a lot of half-court stuff.
 So, we’ll see when we practice and get a better understanding of our timing.”